Skip to content

 What you will find in this guide about Krakow’s Main Market Square:

-The Market Square was teeming with all kinds of goods: fabrics, carpets from Persia and the Ottoman Empire, Baltic amber, spices from the Far East, local food products, as well as salt from the Wieliczka Salt Mines.
-Even today in the Gothic Cloth Hall located in the center of the square you can find many souvenir stalls and local handicrafts selling fabrics, carpets and amber.
+The name Rynek Główny – meaning Main Market Square – reflects its historical role as a meeting place for local and foreign merchants who traversed the ancient routes connecting the East with Europe.
+The Market Square bustled with a wide array of goods, ranging from fabrics and carpets from Persia and the Ottoman Empire to Baltic amber and spices from the Far East, as well as local food products and salt from the Wieliczka Salt Mines.
+Even today, the Gothic Cloth Hall situated in the center of the square hosts numerous souvenir stalls and local handicraft shops selling fabrics, carpets, and amber.

 Kraków Cloth Hall (Sukiennice)